pyrocko/qseek/docs/components/seismic_data.md

 The seismic can be delivered in MiniSeed or any other format compatible with Pyrocko.

+Organize your data in an [SDS structure](https://www.seiscomp.de/doc/base/concepts/waveformarchives.html) or just a blob if MiniSeed.

 ## Meta Data

+Meta data is required primarily for station locations and codes.

 Supported data formats are: